Types of Copywriting Specialties Companies

 Many nonprofit organizations use direct mail to reach potential donors, but online fundraising is becoming much more common.
 This includes fundraising emails, as well as webpages, social media presence, and online ads.

-To find out more about this opportunity, check out our course Copywriting for Nonprofits: How to write inspiring copy for the fundraising market.
+To find out more about this opportunity, check out our course How to Make Money and Find Meaning Writing for Nonprofits.

 MarketData Enterprises defines the self-improvement market as “one focused on products and services that seek to improve a person mentally, spiritually, physically, or financially.”